PSR: Scaling Multi-Subject Personalized Image Generation with Pairwise Subject-Consistency Rewards: Experiments

 PSRBench employs three distinct metrics to evaluate subject consistency, semantic alignment, and human preference.
 The detailed calculation for these metrics can be found in the Supplemental Material.
 Table~\ref{tab:sc_results} presents a detailed comparison of subject consistency across seven subsets of PSRBench.
 Our method achieves the best performance not only in terms of the overall score (0.673), but also consistently outperforms all baselines across every individual subset.
 In particular, the improvements are especially pronounced in more challenging scenarios involving complex prompts and interactions among more subjects.
 For example, on the Three and Four subsets, our model reaches 0.615 and 0.571, respectively, substantially surpassing the previous best results of 0.552 and 0.508.
 These gains indicate that our model is more robust in handling consistency entanglement when multiple images are provided as input, which is a common failure mode of existing methods.

 Table~\ref{tab:hps_results} and Table~\ref{tab:semantic_results} report the aesthetic preference score and semantic alignment score, respectively.
 PSR also achieves the overall best performance on these two metrics, indicating that our method not only preserves consistency in multi-subject scenarios but also exhibits strong text controllability, enabling the generation of high-quality images.
 Notably, compared with baseline model FLUX.1 Kontext~\cite{labs2025flux}, “Ours-SFT” exhibits a drop in aesthetic scores.
 We attribute this decline to the mismatch in training resolution: the original FLUX.1 Kontext~\cite{labs2025flux} is trained at 1024 resolution, whereas our SFT stage is primarily conducted at 512 resolution.
 This downscaling disrupts the generative priors of the original model and consequently degrades the visual quality, leading to lower aesthetic preferences.
 However, our PSR-based reinforcement learning effectively mitigates this issue and restores the overall perceptual quality.
 Furthermore, benefiting from our multi-reward joint optimization, our method achieves notably superior performance on the Position and Four subsets in the semantic alignment evaluation.
-These subsets are particularly challenging for existing models, yet our approach demonstrates clear advantages under these difficult settings.
+Despite their difficulty, our approach shows clear superiority on these subsets.